julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L01_HistoryOfEpidemics.md

 # Getting in touch

-- Happy to answer questions during the class and after
-- Otherwise, just email me
+- Just email me (email is on the title page)
 - Do add something like [3MC] in your subject line, I get (too) many emails

 ---